averyxlin/budget-cli/README.md

 a simple python and supabase cli. i kind of have a spending problem, but i can't possibly be bothered to download a budgeting app or use a spreadsheet. however, i'm always using my terminal, so i thought this would be an easy way for me to log things without being overwhelmed by the ui.

 ### usage
-available commands:
+available commands and flags:
 1. `--version`: shows the current version of the budget cli
 2. `--help`: displays help information about the cli
-3. `--income <category> <amount>`: logs income, taking a category (like ‘salary’) and an amount as input. if the category already exists, it updates the amount; otherwise, it creates a new entry
+3. `income <category> <amount>`: logs income, taking a category (like ‘salary’) and an amount as input. if the category already exists, it updates the amount; otherwise, it creates a new entry

 ### technologies + database overview
 the cli uses supabase to store and manage budget-related data. the database structure is designed to track income and monthly expenses with clear categorizations.